cmc17/cmc17.github.io/call-for-papers/index.md

 organized  in  Curtea  de  Arges, Romania, in 2001.
 In 2010 it was transformed into a  conference,  CMC11.
 The  last edition, CMC16,  was held  in Valencia, Spain, in 2015.
-Nowadays a Steering Committee  takes care of the continuation of  the  CMC  series  which  is  organized  under the auspices of the European Molecular Computing Consortium (EMCC).
+Nowadays a Steering Committee  takes care of the continuation of  the  CMC series which is organized under the auspices of the International Membrane Computing Society (IMCS).

 CMC17 is the 17th edition of the International Conference on Membrane Computing series.
 The conference  will  take place at Università degli Studi di Milano -